yuan-yin-truly/CommunitySim/README.md

 modified by the abundance of third species, x_k.

-With varying interaction intensity and initial abundance of species, the change in abundance of the community over time can be studies by solving the coupled ODEs.
+With varying interaction intensity and initial abundance of species, the change in abundance of the community over time can be studied by solving the coupled ODEs.
 This package provides a simulation of above stated parameters, and a solver for the coupled ODEs.